 A home loan often involves many fees, such as the appraisal fee, title charges, closing fees, and state or local taxes.
+During the early stages of applying for a loan, we will provide you with a loan estimate that will outline any fees you can expect so that there are no surprises during the application process.
 These fees vary from state to state and also from lender to lender.
 Any lender or broker should be able to give you an estimate of their fees, but it is more difficult to tell which lenders have done their homework and are providing a complete and accurate estimate.
 We take quotes very seriously.
 We’ve completed the research necessary to make sure that our fee quotes are accurate to the city level – and that is no easy task!

 To assist you in evaluating our fees, we’ve grouped them as follows:

 Third party fees are fees that we’ll collect and pass on to the person who actually performed the service.
 An appraiser is paid the appraisal fee, a credit bureau is paid the credit report fee, and a title company or an attorney is paid the title insurance fees.
 Other fees that we consider to be third party fees include the settlement or closing fee, the survey fee, tax service fees, flood certification fees, and courier/mailing fees.

 Typically, you’ll see some minor variances in third party fees from lender to lender since a lender may have negotiated a special charge from a provider they use often or chooses a provider that offers nationwide coverage at a flat rate.
 You may also see that some lenders absorb minor third party fees such as the flood certification fee, the tax service fee, or courier/mailing fees.